You can be a Junior Landcarer at school, at home and in your local community

-We have created educational resources aligned to the school curriculum for students of all age groups.
-It’s easy to bring Landcare’s focus on environmental sustainability into the classroom.
+Educational resources are aligned with school curriculum for all age groups.
+It’s easy to bring landcare into the classroom.

 Parents & Carers

 Caring for the environment starts at home.
 Find an activity to do after school, on the weekend or during the school holidays.

 Youth & Community

 Get your hands dirty with your local landcare or youth group.
 Connect with people and projects in your local community.

 Start a Junior Landcare group or find a landcare group near you

 Looking to start your own Junior Landcare Group?
 There are some simple steps to get started and help guide the next generation of environmental leaders on how they can actively do something to make a difference at a local level to care for the planet.
 Get Started with the starter kit How to Start A Junior Landcare Group.

 We encourage you to register your school on the National Landcare Directory and this is a useful directory to find schools and a landcare group near you.

 Start a Landcare project